angrysky56/deep-research-reports/Building Model Context Protocol (MCP) Servers in Python, TypeScript, and Go.md

 # Building Model Context Protocol (MCP) Servers in Python, TypeScript, and Go

 Model Context Protocol (MCP) servers allow you to expose data and functionality to AI applications in a standardized way.
-An MCP server acts like an API for LLMs: it can provide **Resources** (readable data), **Tools** (executable functions), and **Prompts** (pre-defined templates) that an AI assistant can use ([GitHub - modelcontextprotocol/python-sdk: The official Python SDK for Model Context Protocol servers and clients](https://github.com/modelcontextprotocol/python-sdk#:~:text=The%20Model%20Context%20Protocol%20,MCP%20servers%20can)).
+An MCP server acts like an API for LLMs: it can provide **Resources** (readable data), **Tools** (executable functions), and **Prompts** (pre-defined templates) that an AI assistant can use [GitHub - modelcontextprotocol/python-sdk: The official Python SDK for Model Context Protocol servers and clients](https://github.com/modelcontextprotocol/python-sdk#:~:text=The%20Model%20Context%20Protocol%20,MCP%20servers%20can).
 In this guide, we’ll outline how to structure and build general-purpose MCP servers in **Python**, **TypeScript**, and **Go**, with step-by-step setup, key packages, and best practices for maintainable projects.

 ## Python MCP Server